AMETHYST-2025/CCASL/README.md

 These programs can be executed in the following order
 - [ ] `Table_Extraction.py`: Captures all the tables in a PDF.
 - [ ] `Recommendation.py`: Classifies images of tables based on their relevance using keywords.
-- [ ] `textract.py` : Contains the code for image preprocessing, and the connection to the Amazon Textract API, but we recommend using the web interface, which also offers a free trial.
-[AWSTextract](https://aws.amazon.com/fr/textract/)
+- [ ] `textract.py` : Contains the code for image preprocessing, and the connection to the Amazon Textract API, but we recommend using the web interface, which also offers a free trial [AWSTextract](https://aws.amazon.com/fr/textract/).
 - [ ] `Normalization.py` & `Samples_Normalization.py`: A global rule-based program designed to normalize certain frequent attributes (e.g., chemical properties) in epoxy-amine publications.
 - [ ]  `RNN_column_name.py` : A machine learning-based approach for attribute name normalization using RNN.
-- [ ] `ChemDataExtractor.py`: is use in `Normalization.py` to detect acronym and abbreviation, notably 'EP' which is usually describe in "Experimental and method"
+- [ ] `ChemDataExtractor.py`: is use in `Normalization.py` to detect acronym and abbreviation, notably 'EP' which is usually describe in "Experimental and method".
 - [ ] `Data_Integration.py`: Creates an integrated view of the case study from the paper (V(EA), SM_bf, SM_af, Tg).
-- [ ] `Data`: Contains samples of intermediate results, more data is given on [zotero](https://zenodo.org/records/15115892)
+- [ ] `Data`: Contains samples of intermediate results, more data is given on [zotero](https://zenodo.org/records/15115892).
 ***

 ## 3.3 CounterExample detection